 (4).
 Jesus tells his followers: “Do not store up for yourselves treasures on earth, where moth and decay destroy, and thieves break in and steal.
 But store up treasures in heaven, where neither moth nor decay destroys, nor thieves break in and steal.
 For where your treasure is, there also will your heart be.”
 (Mt 6:19–21, NAB)

 In the Gospel according to John, we see a boy who put his heart in the right place.
-He gave to Jesus his treasure of the day – the uneaten lunch that his mom packed for him as he left the house that morning – and was shown the astonishing effect immediately.
-Imagine the surprise in his wide-opened eyes, and the astonished smile across his little face when Jesus multiplied the contents of his lunch-bag big time!
+He gave to Jesus his treasure of the day – the uneaten lunch that his mom packed for him as he left the house in the morning – and was shown the amazing effect immediately.
+Imagine the surprise in his wide-opened eyes, and the smile of astonishment across his little face when Jesus multiplied the contents of his lunch-bag big time!
 How exceedingly delighted he must have been that evening and throughout the rest of his existence on earth and in heaven.
-How happy he was for being able to help so many who needed his generosity.
+How happy he was for being of help to so many who needed his generosity.
 How happy he is now as he prays for us to follow his example.

-In Jesus’ hands, a few fish burgers given to him by a fearless kid could be used to satisfy the hunger of thousands.
-How many souls will be affected for all eternity if we decide to offer up some of our possessions, talents, energy and time in doing works of charity, and presenting the merits to Jesus for him to multiply and distribute!
+In Jesus’ hands, a few fish burgers given to him by a courageous kid could be used to satisfy the hunger of thousands.
+How many souls will be affected for all eternity if we fearlessly offer up some of our possessions, talents, energy and time in doing works of charity, and presenting the merits to Jesus for him to multiply and distribute!